-GenExcel is a mentoring program for first-generation freshmen and transfer students entering their first year at California State University, Long Beach.
+GenExcel is a mentoring program for first-generation first-time/first-year students at California State University, Long Beach.
 The program is designed to assist this student population’s transition by creating a network of support.
 GenExcel enhances the student experience by connecting new first-gen students with both a peer mentor and a faculty mentor.
-Mentors are invested in their mentee's success and are ready to listen, inspire, help navigate challenges, and provide opportunity.
+Mentors are invested in their mentee's success and are ready to listen, inspire, help navigate challenges, and provide opportunities.
 GenExcel's core purpose is the cultivation of meaningful relationships between mentors, mentees, and the University community with the goal of supporting first-gen student success, increasing retention, and creating future leaders.

 How Are Mentees and Mentors Matched?

-First-gen students are matched with a peer mentor based upon common interest and background, as well as academic and professional aspirations.
+First-gen students are matched with a peer mentor based on common interests and background, as well as academic and professional aspirations.
 To get started, students are invited to register and complete an online survey to paint a holistic picture of their interests and experiences.

 What Are Some Examples of Mentee and Mentor Discussions?